SIBCON wrapped up at the end of last week. Image Credit: Ship & Bunker

 Over the course of the week, A-list speakers delivered a thorough examination of the current and future state of the industry, with delegates left in no doubt as to why SIBCON is the world's premier bunker event.

-Particularly welcome were the numerous interactive panel sessions that, compared to a more prescriptive agenda, made the event feel more interactive and treated delegates to wider range of opinion and expertise.
+Particularly welcome were the numerous interactive panel sessions that, compared to a more prescriptive agenda, made the event feel more interactive and treated delegates to a wider range of opinion and expertise.

 There were few surprises as to the key 2020 take-homes, that included: